nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Grind in Empyrean Section 2 alone

-Grind until Laksmi (which you should have found by now) learns Resist Fire & Null Dark, Odin learns Thunder Reign & Spell Master, Bishamonten learns something over Diarahan.
+Grind until Laksmi (which you should have found by now) learns Resist Fire & Null Dark and Bishamonten learns something over Diarahan.

 Aigis should finish this grind at like 72ish